 For those of you who’ve been following us for a while, you know we’ve lived in Vietnam on and off for many years.
 So, as you’d imagine, we’re quite familiar with the Vietnamese Dong (VND), one of the more humorous-sounding national currencies.
-Here are a few things about the Vietnamese currency and costs you might need to know before you head over to Vietnam.
+Here are a few things about the currency of Vietnam and costs you might need to know before you head over to Vietnam.

 Vietnamese Dong – Rates and Denominations